LucilaT12/LucilaT12/README.md

 ### Hi there 👋

-👩 My name is Lucila and I´m from Argentina :🇦🇷:
+👩 My name is Lucila and I´m from Argentina 🇦🇷

-🌱 I'm a civil engineer recently turned DATA SCIENTIST
+🌱 I'm a civil engineer recently turned DATA SCIENTIST :woman_technologist:

 🤓 In the last time, I did a 9-week full-time intensive coding bootcamp to learn
   - [x] Data Science with Python;